-- location and extent of vegetation types using regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database - category A or B environmentally sensitive areas under the Environmental Protection Regulation 2008 - any areas of state, regional or local significance identified in an approved Biodiversity Planning Assessment produced by the Queensland Government - critical habitat within the meaning of the Nature Conservation Act 1992 - · vegetation mapped as essential habitat - remnant or regrowth vegetation, particularly essential regrowth habitat, high value regrowth, or a regrowth watercourse - sensitive or important vegetation types, including riparian vegetation - wetlands - wildlife breeding or roosting areas - sites in, or adjacent to, areas containing important resting, feeding or breeding sites, or flight paths for migratory species listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA) - sites containing common species that represent a distributional limit and are of scientific value or contain feeding, breeding, resting areas for populations of species of special cultural significance - sites containing high biodiversity that may be dependent for their long-term survival or function on connectivity with other nearby areas of habitat - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism
+- location and extent of vegetation types using EHP's regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database - category A or B environmentally sensitive areas under the Environmental Protection Regulation 2008

-- bat roosting and breeding caves, including existing structures such as adits and shafts - habitat of threatened or near threatened animals - the condition of vegetation and its habitat value, particularly in relation to the conservation of any threatened and near threatened plant and animal species, assemblages or community types - a complete list of species present at each site - species of protected plants highlighting those listed as threatened or near threatened under the Nature Conservation (Wildlife) Regulation 2006 - any other plant communities or species of conservation, cultural, commercial or recreational significance - areas that may have low resilience to environmental change - location and abundance of any pest, weed or exotic species - any areas that would be subject to the Vegetation Management Act 1999.
+- any areas of state, regional or local significance identified in an approved Biodiversity Planning Assessment produced by EHP - critical habitat within the meaning of the Nature Conservation Act 1992 - vegetation mapped as essential habitat - remnant or regrowth vegetation, particularly essential regrowth habitat, high value regrowth, or a regrowth watercourse - sensitive or important vegetation types, including riparian vegetation - in-land or coastal wetlands - · wildlife breeding or roosting areas - sites in, or adjacent to, areas containing important resting, feeding or breeding sites, or flight paths for migratory species listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA) - sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest, such as marine turtles and cetaceans - sites containing common species that represent a distributional limit and are of scientific value or contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that may be dependent for their long-term survival or function on connectivity with other nearby areas of habitat - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism - · bat roosting and breeding caves, including existing structures such as adits and shafts - · habitat of threatened, near threatened or special least concern animals - the condition of vegetation and its habitat value, particularly in relation to the conservation of any special least concern animals and any threatened and near threatened plant and animal species, assemblages or community types - a complete list of species present at each site - the relative abundance of plant species - species of protected plants highlighting those listed as threatened or near threatened under the Nature Conservation (Wildlife) Regulation 2006 - any other plant communities or species of conservation, cultural, commercial or recreational significance - areas that may have low resilience to environmental change - location and abundance of any pest, weed or exotic species - any areas that would be subject to the Vegetation Management Act 1999.

-Plants that could not be identified during the survey will be submitted to the Queensland Herbarium for identification.
-Specimens of plant species of conservation significance, including those listed as protected plants under the Nature Conservation (Wildlife) Regulation 2006, other than common species, will be submitted to the Queensland Herbarium with sufficient information to enable their lodgement as voucher specimens.
+Plants that could not be identified during the survey should be submitted to the Queensland Herbarium for identification.
+Specimens of plant species of conservation significance, including those listed as protected plants under the Nature Conservation (Wildlife) Regulation 2006, other than common species, should be submitted to the Queensland Herbarium with sufficient information to enable their lodgement as voucher specimens.

-The plant and animal surveys will address species structure, assemblage, diversity and abundance.
-Surveys will be sufficient to identify, or adequately extrapolate, the plant and animal values over the range of seasons, particularly during and following a wet season.
-In tropical areas, a major part of the survey effort will be undertaken between 1 February and 31 March, assuming the wet season follows a typical pattern.
-The survey will account for the ephemeral nature of watercourses traversing the project area, and seasonal variation in animal populations.
+The plant and animal surveys should address species structure, assemblage, diversity and abundance.
+Surveys should be sufficient to identify, or adequately extrapolate, the plant and animal values over the range of seasons, particularly during and following a wet season.
+In tropical areas, a major part of the survey effort should be undertaken between 1 February and 31 March, assuming the wet season follows a typical pattern.
+The survey should account for the ephemeral nature of watercourses traversing the project area, and seasonal variation in animal populations.
 Existing information on plants and animals may be used to supplement new survey work provided that the existing data are still current and have been derived from previous surveys at the site that were consistent with current best practice methodologies.
-Methodologies used for plant and animal surveys will be specified in the appendices to the EIS.
+Methodologies used for plant and animal surveys should be specified in the appendices to the EIS.